Amazon shares slide as higher spending overshadows revenue beat

-(Reuters) - Amazon.com Inc’s (AMZN.O) shares dropped more than 9 percent in early trading, after analysts raised concerns about the high level of spending on technology, content and new warehouses.
+April 25 (Reuters) - Amazon.com Inc’s shares dropped more than 9 percent in early trading, after analysts raised concerns about the high level of spending on technology, content and new warehouses.

 At least 13 analysts cut their price targets on the stock after the company reported the increase in spending that overshadowed better-than-expected quarterly revenue.